DD2480-group8-VT24/apps-android-commons/report.md

 you took care of and where you spent your time, if that time exceeds 30 minutes.

+### Jonatan Tuvstedt

+0. preliminary issue and project search

+   **2.5 hours** - Including scouting project and issues, and getting them to run.
+And then redoing the job when 5 other groups had chosen JabRef

+1. plenary discussions/meetings;

+   **3 hours** - Meetings covering project start up, selection of issue and project, and reevaluating our issue choice after consultation with Cyrille

+2. discussions within parts of the group;

+3. reading documentation;

+   **1 hour** - Initial analysis work for issue #3463, getting an understanding of the issue and solution (and the problem with having it as our main issue)

+4. configuration and setup;

+   **1 hour** - Getting the project and Android Studio to run

+5. analyzing code/output;

+6. writing documentation;

+   **1 hour**

+7. writing code;
+   **30 min** - Initial manual work on issue #3463

+8. running code?

+#### Total: 9 hours

 ## Overview of issue(s) and work done.

 ### Title: Remove usages of assert #3463